erikgregorywebb/unboxed-analytics/READ-ME.md

 ## Building a Simple Crypto Alert Bot in Python

 Considering the volatility of the cryptocurrency markets, can a crypto enthusiast be smart about when to buy, in pursuit of a “bargain”, and do so in a systematic, automated fashion?
-This post outlines the process of building a crypto alert system using Python, which sends a push notification via Slack when a cryptocurrency (BTC, XRP, ETCh) appears “cheap” relative to historical prices.
+This post outlines the process of building a crypto alert system using Python, which sends a push notification via Slack when a cryptocurrency (BTC, XRP, ETC) appears “cheap” relative to historical prices.

 Tags: Python, API, cryptocurrency, bot